apohllo/nlp/5-tagging.md

    1. Toki - tokenizer for Polish
    1. Maca - morphosyntactic analyzer
    1. KRNNT - Polish tagger
+1. As an alternative you can use Tagger interfaces in [Clarin-Pl]:https://ws.clarin-pl.eu/tager.shtml
-1. Use the tool to tag and lemmatize the law corpus.
+2. Use the tool to tag and lemmatize the law corpus.
-1. Using the tagged corpus compute bigram statistic for the tokens containing:
+3. Using the tagged corpus compute bigram statistic for the tokens containing:
    1. lemmatized, downcased word
    1. morphosyntactic **category** of the word (`subst`, `fin`, `adj`, etc.)
-1. Discard bigrams containing characters other than letters.
+4. Discard bigrams containing characters other than letters.
 Make sure that you discard the invalid entries after computing the bigram counts.
-1. For example: "Ala ma kota", which is tagged as:
+5. For example: "Ala ma kota", which is tagged as:
    ```
    Ala	none
            Ala	subst:sg:nom:f	disamb